cawoylel/windanam/README.md

 # winndam
-A multi-dialectal speech recognition model for Fula varieties
+A multi-dialectal speech recognition models for Fula varieties